Domaine de la Pirolette - Saint-Amour La Poulette 2022

 About the estate:

-A former sales executive in the cooperage industry, Virginie Barbet bought this estate in 2013 with her husband Grégory and a few investor friends.
-The grapes are destemmed or left whole depending on the cuvée.
-But always with a "toasted cap" accompanied by pumping over and rack and return for gentle extraction.
-She then ages their various single-vineyard cuvées, which are among the most distinctive terroirs of the appellation, in French oak barrels and concrete eggs.
-Today, they are one of the few estates that are restoring Saint-Amour's status as a cru.
+A former sales executive in the cooperage industry, Virginie Barbet purchased this estate in 2013 with her husband Grégory and a few investor friends.
+The grapes are either destemmed or left whole during vinification, depending on the cuvée.
+But always with a “toasted cap” accompanied by pumping over and racking to ensure gentle extraction.
+She then ages their various single-vineyard cuvées—which are among the cru’s most distinctive terroirs—in French oak barrels and concrete eggs.
+Today, they are among the few estates restoring Saint-Amour’s status as a cru.

 James Suckling